mattmight/bib2sx/README.md

  + `--json` will output JSON; same as `--out json`
  + `--bib` will output canonicalized BibTeX; same as `--out bib`
  + `--xml` will output XML; same as `--out xml`

+## TeXenizing

+If you want to render the output in a format other than LaTeX (such as HTML), you will need to interpret the TeX.

+To make this easier, the `--texenize` flag will parse a value into lexemes meaningful to LaTeX.

+For instance, `\foo{bar}` will become `"\foo" '("b" "a" "r")`.

 ## License